Comparing Verb Technology (VERB) and The Competition

 |-$24.96 million

-Verb Technology is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Verb Technology is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Verb Technology beats its peers on 3 of the 5 factors compared.
+Verb Technology beats its rivals on 3 of the 5 factors compared.

 Verb Technology Company, Inc. develops Software-as-a-Service applications platform in the United States, Japan, and internationally.
 It offers verbCRM, a customer relationship management (CRM) application; verbTEAMS, a CRM application for small and medium-sized businesses and solopreneurs; verbLEARN, a learning management system application that incorporates clickable in-video technology featured in its verbCRM application; and verbLIVE, a live eCommerce application.
 The company also provides non-digital services to enterprise clients, such as design and printing services for welcome and starter kits; fulfilment services, which include managing the preparation, handling, and shipping of custom-branded merchandise; and subscription-based application services.
 It serves large professional associations, educational institutions, auto sales, auto leasing, insurance, real estate, home security, and not-for-profits, as well as clients in the health care industry, burgeoning CBD industry, and other business sectors.
 The company was formerly known as nFÃ¼sz, Inc. and changed its name to Verb Technology Company, Inc. in February 2019.
 Verb Technology Company, Inc. was founded in 2012 and is based in American Fork, Utah.